Tulip-Dev/tulip/doc/python/gettingstarted.rst

 .. _fig1:
 .. figure:: tulipPythonIDE.png
+    :class: with-border
     :align: center

     Figure 1: Screenshot of the **Python IDE** window displaying the Python interpreter.

 The **Python interpreter** is the most basic way to dynamically interact with graph data.
-It enables to execute Python statements which are one after the other , read, evaluated then their result is printed.
+It enables to execute Python statements which are one after the other, read, evaluated then their result is printed.
 A combo box allows to select a graph from those already loaded in the Tulip GUI.
 The selected graph is then bound to a global Python variable named "graph".
 Since Tulip 5.0, the undo feature on graph state is now handled in that component, meaning every graph modification performed by the executed Python statements can be reverted.

 .. |icon_run| image:: ../../library/tulip-gui/resources/icons/22/start.png